BeatleJuicePack/Arduino-Projects/README.md

 2: Search github repositories and clone/download the appropriate .zip for your project.
 This can be done in a web browser or thru the "git clone ssh://git@github.com/[username]/[repository-name].git	" command.
 Once downloaded, import the library and restart your IDE.

+PCBs can easily be designed within Autodesk's Eagle PCB Design Software:
+1. Visit Autodesk's website and make an account: https://www.autodesk.com/products/eagle/overview
+2. Download, install, and open the schematic, or ".sch" files found within the repository.

 ### Example installation